-ERMA students spend the Third Term of the Programme, from late August to mid-October, at the University of Bologna (UNIBO), one of the 200 top universities in the world, and the leading university in Europe for international mobility.
+ERMA students spend the Third Term of the Programme in September at the University of Bologna (UNIBO), one of the 200 top universities in the world, and the leading university in Europe for international mobility.
 At the place of residence in Italy the students are provided with study rooms, computer labs, library facilities and access to the University of Bologna student services.

 ERMA students have courses on scientific research and academic writing throughout the Term I in Sarajevo, preparing them for conducting research and MA theses writing in the field of human rights and the democracy in the SEE region.
 To gain a deeper understanding of the regional dimensions of issues connected to human rights and democratization, students are strongly encouraged to write the MA thesis on countries other than those of their citizenship and to do comparative studies on the countries of the SEE region.

 Throughout the Term, students are assisted in their academic development by the academic tutors of the program, selected and employed among the most successful graduates, and alumni of the programme.
 They organize consultations, workshops, study visits, and field trips and work with students individually, from the inception of their research projects until the thesis submission and Thesis defense.